ismasan/bridger/README.md

 end
 ```

 This instruments two components of every endpoint run.
-As per the example :root endpoint above:
+As per the example `:user` endpoint above:

 ```ruby
 # Instrument action call